davibe/PhoneGap-Downloader/README.md

 Look at www/index.html for a very simple example.

 Note that you can also download multiple files at once.
+Also this plugin ALWAYS OVERWRITES if the target file already exists.